 - Extent and nature of prior educational or academic experience, social experience, and a student interview; - Written recommendation and observation by current and previous instructional and supportive services staff; - Level of mastery of basic competencies or skills in English and/or heritage language according to state or national criterion-referenced standards, if any; - Grades from the current or previous years; and, - Test results from tests other than the assessment according to paragraph (2) of this rule. - c.
 If a majority of the ELL Committee determines that the student is English language proficient, the student shall be exited from the program.
 If a majority of the ELL Committee determines that the student is not English language proficient, the student shall remain enrolled in the program.
 The parents' preference will be considered in the final decision.
 If a student is not exited from LY to LF (two-year follow-up) status during this meeting, the student will continue to receive ESOL services and shall receive Extension of Instruction. - d.
 If the student is exited, the ELL Student Plan must be updated to include requirements for LF or follow-up status.
 An exit letter in the home language when feasible will be sent home to the parent by the school ESOL Coordinator.

-Also, the LF monitoring section of the student ELL Plan must be maintained and completed within two years.
+- Also, the LF monitoring section of the student ELL Plan must be maintained and completed within two years.
 Progress monitoring shall occur for students in LF status after the first report card, the first semi-annual review, the second semi-annual review and at the end of the second year. - e.
 Prior to the two year anniversary date for a student in LF status, the ELL Committee will convene to review student progress and determine if the student is in need of additional services or support, and to then exit the student from LF to LA status. - f.
 While in LA status, the State and District will continue to progress monitor student progress through data obtained from State assessments.
 Prior to the two year anniversary date for a student in LA status, the ELL Committee will convene to exit the student from LA to LZ status.
 In LZ status the student is no longer monitored.
+202 a.
+If a student is classified as ELL after being in the ESOL program for three (3) years, based on the anniversary of their Date Entered a U.S. school (DEUSS Date), an ELL Committee will be convened to conduct a mandatory reevaluation meeting.